-Goods in transit
+Goods in Transit

-Accounting Treatment of goods in transit
+Accounting Treatment of Goods in Transit

 When this happens, the seller records a sale and a receivable or cash and does not include the item in the ending inventory.
 The purchaser records the payable or the payment of cash and the purchase and includes the item in the ending inventory.

-If goods are shipped FOB destination, title does not pass until the goods reach the buyer’s receiving point.
+If goods are shipped under FOB destination, the title does not pass until the goods reach the buyer’s receiving point.
 In this situation, goods in transit belong to the seller, and neither a sale nor a purchase is recorded until the goods reach the buyer.

 About the Author

 True Tamplin, BSc, CEPF®

 True Tamplin is a published author, public speaker, CEO of UpDigital, and founder of Finance Strategists.